 - Average life expectancy has decreased across the area where mountaintop removal occurs.

 - Kentucky and West Virginia rank 49 and 50 in preventable hospitalizations.

 Impact to general health

-As a result of poor health and oppressive living conditions, Central Appalachia has consistently lost population due to attrition.
-While the average population of counties in the U.S. increased by 36.3 percent between 1980 and 2010, more than half of the counties in the affected region lost population, including McDowell County in West Virginia, which lost 56 percent of its population, falling from 49,747 to 22,113.
+As a result of poor health and oppressive living conditions, including a rough economy, Central Appalachia has consistently lost population due to attrition.
+While the average population of U.S. counties increased by 36.3 percent between 1980 and 2010, more than half of the counties in the affected region lost population, including McDowell County in West Virginia, which lost 56 percent of its population, falling from 49,747 to 22,113.